 Military Service After K Force

-On completion of service with K Force, some men would remain in the military, others would return to their civilian occupations.
+On completion of service with K Force, some men remained in the military, others returned to their civilian occupations.

 Of the Fourteen Regular Force RNZAOC men who served in K Force;

-The three Officers would remain in the Army as career officers;
+The three Officers remained in the Army as career officers.

 Patrick William Rennison – Retired as a Major in 1958.